-If you build services for the SOC using the traditional Service Builder in Foglight (Dashboards > Services > Service Builder), you must manually identify and select the appropriate topology objects.
+NOTE: If you build services for the SOC using the traditional Service Builder in Foglight (Dashboards > Services > Service Builder), you must manually identify and select the appropriate topology objects.
 The topology object names are provided here, below the image of the associated tile.

-For a general introduction to the APM tiles and detail views, see "Overview of APM Tiles" on page 93 and "Overview of Detail Views" on page 115.
+For a general introduction to the APM tiles and detail views, see Overview of APM tiles and Overview of Detail views